romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 ### Contemplate peer code review

-There are cases where one does not really know how to begin a code review, or feel overwhelmed by the task ahead of him/her.
-In such cases, why don't go ask the pull request author to do the code review directly with him/her.
+There are cases where one does not really know how to begin a code review, or one feels overwhelmed by the task ahead.
+In such cases, why don't you ask the pull request author to do the code review directly with him/her.

-It is usually very efficient
+In my experience, it is usually very efficient

-### Response time to code review is important
+### Code reviews response time is important

-If a reviewer waits four days and three follow-ups to start reviewing a pull request, chances are he/she will be bypassed next time.
+If a reviewer waits for four days and three follow-ups to start reviewing a pull request, chances are he/she will be bypassed next time.

 Dedicating some time during the day for reviewing code is a must.
 It is not something a developer does on top of its current workload, it is work.